akraftzenk/Abstract-O-Matic/README.md

 How to run the extension.

 ---
+It should run on webpages like wikipedia.
+We didn't get it to work on pdfs

+---
 ## Chrome:
-- (Chrome doesn't work for pdfs with our extension)
 - Type "chrome://extensions" into your browser
 - Enable developer mode in the top right corner
 - Click on Load unpacked in the top left